Cifram/UReact/README.md

 The `Draggable` class represents one draggable object, with a size and a position.
 The `Store` class is the root of our state, and has a dictionary of `Draggable`s indexed by ID, and also stores the ID of the object currently being dragged, if there is one.

-In order to make anything actually happen, we need at least one actual `MonoBehaviour`, so we can initialize our state in `Start()`, and update it in `Update`.
+In order to make anything actually happen, we need at least one actual `MonoBehaviour`, so we can initialize our state in `Start`, and update it in `Update`.
+It's recommended that you have exactly one such `MonoBehaviour` which serves as the entry point for all initialization and updates.
+We call this class a dispatcher, because it recieves all Unity events and dispatches them where they're needed.
+All per-frame updates should go through this dispatcher, rather than being handled in the scene graph.
+In this example, though, the updates are so simple that the dispatcher will handle them directly.

 Something like this:

 ```c#
 #nullable enable